-- Is not mandatory for the public and will not obligate CPSC to accept any particular alternative method. - Explains that the evaluation of proposed test methods and data will be done on a case-by-case basis, and will require use of expert professional judgment. - Is not a simple blueprint or checklist of steps for presenting information that leads to a predefined determination by CPSC. - If accepted, submitted method will be valid and acceptable for a specified purpose.
+- Is not mandatory for the public and will not obligate CPSC to accept any particular alternative method. - Explains that the evaluation of proposed test methods and data will be done on a case-by-case basis, and will require use of expert professional judgment. - CPSC intends that the guidance will encourage a variety of viable test methods; it is not a blueprint or checklist for obtaining CPSC approval. - If accepted, submitted method will be valid and acceptable for a specified purpose.